FraunhoferIWES/foxes/docs/source/index.rst

 .. image:: ../../Logo_FOXES.svg
     :align: center

-.. versionadded:: 1.8.0
+.. versionadded:: 1.9.0
-    New output classes `WindFarmsEval` and `ClusterEval` for handling splitting and aggregation of results for simulations of multiple wind farms and wind farm clusters.
+    New efficient partial wakes treatment for Gaussian wake models by `PartialGaussianLookup` and `PartialGaussian` classes, reducing computational cost and improving accuracy.
+The gaussian lookup approach is now also selected as default for such models.

-.. versionadded:: 1.8.0
+.. versionadded:: 1.9.0
-    New command line application `era52foxes`, converting data files from ERA5 NetCDF format into a regular UTM based grid that is readable by the `LatLonFieldData` states class.
+    New input states `SectorSimRefPointField` and `MesoMicroField`, combining timeseries data, e.g. from a local measurement or a mesoscale model, with wind rose field results, typically from CFD.

-.. versionadded:: 1.7.6
+.. versionadded:: 1.9.0
-    All algorithms now accept the new optional parameter `max_wake_length_km`, reducing the number of target points in wake calculations.
-Note that this replaces the correcponding parameter in some of the wake frames, like `DynamicWakes` or `Streamlines2D`.
+    New wake model `JensenTurbOParkWake`, combining Jensen top-hat wake deficits with TurbOPark-style wake-radius growth

 Welcome to FOXES
 ================